olaviinha/MusicWithChatGPT/README.md

 # Writing music with ChatGPT

-Tips and tools for writing music with the aid of ChatGPT.
-With a loose goal of getting MIDI.
+Tips and tools for experimenting with writing music with the aid of ChatGPT.
+And with a loose goal of getting it as MIDI.

 If you have tips, [please share](https://github.com/olaviinha/MusicWithChatGPT/discussions)!

-## Additions to Message
+## Additions to Message ("prompt")

 These tips work as addition to your freely formed message to ChatGPT, where you ask for any musical notation.
-These tips usually result in notation only, producing MIDI with other instruments (than the default piano) seems harder, even if you ask for other instruments, such as drums.
+These tips usually result in notation only, meaning the converted MIDI file will be piano-only.
+Asking ChatGPT to produce notation with different instruments (such as drums) that would translate to MIDI seems hard and prone to failure so far.

 Example message: `Can you write an emotional sci-fi theme`...